antoineverier/antoineverier.github.io/_portfolio/portfolio-2.md

 # Results :
 Improved lesion isolation and consistent feature extraction for downstream classification.
 I achieved a balanced accuracy of 0.544 with Random Forests on handcrafted features which rank me in the top 25% of challenge participants.

+You can find the code on my github repository : [Here](https://github.com/antoineverier/kaggle-melanoma-classification.git)